valkey-io/valkey-doc/docs/reference/internals/rdd.md

 ## Overview

-The Redis RDB format lacks a simple way to add info fields to an RDB file without causing a backward compatibility issue even if the added meta data is not required in order to load data from the RDB file.
+The Valkey RDB format lacks a simple way to add info fields to an RDB file without causing a backward compatibility issue even if the added meta data is not required in order to load data from the RDB file.